yangyxd/mcp-dbutils/docs/en/usage.md

 ### dbutils-run-query

-Executes SQL queries on the specified database (SELECT operations only).
+Executes read-only SQL queries on the specified database connection.
+For security, only SELECT statements are supported.
+Returns structured results with column names and data rows.
+Supports complex queries including JOINs, GROUP BY, ORDER BY, and aggregate functions.
+Use this tool when you need to analyze data, validate hypotheses, or extract specific information.
+Query execution is protected by resource limits and timeouts to prevent system resource overuse.

 **Example Interaction**: